celdorwow/diceware-python/README.md

 Currently, only two languages are covered: `en` and `pl`.

+As a side note, [Password strength test][4] is one of the tools to have a rough idea about how strong a passphrase is.
+While the _application is neither perfect nor foolproof_, as describer states, it still points out potential weak parts of a password.

 **The files `diceware-wordlist-XX.asc`**

 Both files which contain a list of words are signed by this key: [9AFEEB85ADC62CA12B99E500309F1EAF0848DCA3][3], whose content is following: